 - Journal/Field Book – Take notes about what you saw or draw pictures.
 These keepsakes will be a good reference if you’re ever out observing in the same place again.

 - Sun Protection – Chances are you will be sitting outside (patiently waiting for your sighting) for a while.
 You may need to wait several minutes, sometimes hours, to see some wild species.
 Protect yourself from the sun by wearing long-sleeved shirts, sunscreen, hats, and sunglasses.
+If you choose to wear sunscreen, make sure it's mineral sunscreen.

 - Water – Make sure you stay hydrated while enjoying the great outdoors.